arianaberger/time-tracker-app-js/spec.md

   > /users/1/projects/new

 - [ ] Include form display of validation errors (form URL e.g. /recipes/new)
+  > currently only have them as flash messages, is this sufficient?

 Confirm:
 - [ ] The application is pretty DRY